COLORADO DEPARTMENT OF HIGHER EDUCATION

 Data management experience

-To be considered for this position, candidates must possess the minimum qualifications listed above and submit the following: Cover letter and resume.
-Submit your completed application materials to:
+To be considered for this position, candidates must possess the minimum qualifications listed above and submit the following: 1) Letter of Application 2) Resume or Vitae.
+Submit your completed application materials to: email@example.com.

 Application Deadline: Position will remain open until filled.
 Application review begins immediately and position start is immediate.